MicrosoftDocs/quantum-docs/articles/includes/quickstart-cirq-include-honeywell.md

 ## Run a simple circuit on the API validator

 > [!NOTE]
-> The [Honeywell API validator](xref:microsoft.quantum.providers.honeywell#api-validator) target will always return 0 on measurement.
+> The [Quantinuum API validator](xref:microsoft.quantum.providers.honeywell#api-validator) target will always return 0 on measurement.

 Next, create a simple Cirq circuit to run.